mattevooo/EnchantedPaper/docs/enchantedpaper.yml.md

 The name of this server on your bungeecord or velocity proxy.
 If you aren't using a proxy, just set this to some arbitrary unique name for each server.
 This can also be set using
-`java -Dmultipaper.master-connection.my-name=server1 -jar multipaper.jar`.
+`java -Denchantedpaper.master-connection.my-name=server1 -jar enchantedpaper.jar`.

 `master-address`
 The address for the Master server in the form `127.0.0.1:35353`.
-Note that all servers must have the same value for multipaperMasterAddress.
+Note that all servers must have the same value for enchantedpaperMasterAddress.
 You can not have one server use '127.0.0.1' and another use '192.168.0.5'.
 They must both be set to '192.168.0.5'.
 This can also be set using
-`java -Dmultipaper.master-connection.master-address=127.0.0.1:35353 -jar multipaper.jar`.
+`java -Denchantedpaper.master-connection.master-address=127.0.0.1:35353 -jar enchantedpaper.jar`.

 `advertise-to-built-in-proxy`
 Whether to let players join this server using the Master's built-in proxy.